-The ’80/20′ rule is a guideline (because not all companies fit that rule), but it’s an accurate enough guideline to use in many cases.
+The ’80/20′ rule is a guideline (because not all companies fit that rule).

-Another statistic that I heard somewhere is that ‘only about 1% or 2% of your social media followers will actually buy something from you.’
+Another statistic that I heard somewhere is that ‘only about 1% or 2% of social media followers will actually buy something that the person makes.’

 What kind of price would you need to charge?